prestonharberts/bib/Bible/num21.md

 For Heshbon was the city of King Sihon of the Amorites.
 Now he had fought against the former king of Moab and had taken all his land from his control, as far as the Arnon.
 ###### 27
 That is why those who speak in proverbs say,
->  “ Come to Heshbon, let it be built.
+> “Come to Heshbon, let it be built.
->  “ Let the city of Sihon be established!
+> “Let the city of Sihon be established!
 ###### 28
->  “ For fire went out from Heshbon,
+> “For fire went out from Heshbon,
->  “ A flame from the city of Sihon.
+> “A flame from the city of Sihon.
->  “ It has consumed Ar of Moab
+> “It has consumed Ar of Moab
->  “ And the lords of the high places of Arnon.
+> “And the lords of the high places of Arnon.
 ###### 29
->  “ Woe to you, Moab.
+> “Woe to you, Moab.
->  “ You are ruined, O people of Chemosh!
+> “You are ruined, O people of Chemosh!
->  “ He has made his sons fugitives,
+> “He has made his sons fugitives,
->  “ And his daughters the prisoners of King Sihon of the Amorites.
+> “And his daughters the prisoners of King Sihon of the Amorites.
 ###### 30
->  “ We have overpowered them;
+> “We have overpowered them;
->  “ Heshbon has perished as far as Dibon.
+> “Heshbon has perished as far as Dibon.
->  “ We have shattered them as far as Nophah,
+> “We have shattered them as far as Nophah,
->  “ Which reaches to Medeba.”
+> “Which reaches to Medeba.”
 ###### ¶ 31
 So the Israelites lived in the land of the Amorites.
 ###### 32